sack212/BasicAzureCamp/Presentation/App-Service/README.md

 ## Demo 4 - Basic Mobile App with Validation

-1. Use quick start to create an empty Mobile App with SQL DB instance

-2. Create a new data table

-3. Go into insert script and add validation to check length of item.text field

-		function insert(item, user, request) {

-			if (item.text.length < 5) {
-				request.respond(statusCodes.BAD_REQUEST, 'text should be 5 or more characters long');
-			}
-			else {
-				request.execute();
-			}
-		}

-4. Use HTTP tool (Fiddler, Postman, hurl.it) to validate the validation logic works on a POST request.

-## Demo 4 - Basic Mobile App with Validation

 Create a .NET backend using the Azure portal

 You can create a new mobile application right in the [*Azure portal*](https://portal.azure.com/).
 You can either follow the steps below, or create a new client and server together by following the [*Create a mobile app*](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-ios-get-started/) tutorial.